riyasalmoe/ultimate-product-catalogue/readme.txt

 5. The admin area

 == Changelog ==
+= 2.1.2 =
+- Beta AJAX catalogue filtering as an option
+- Number of characters in a product's "details" view description added as an option
+- Fixed a small catalogue detail's page bug

 = 2.1 =
 - Implemented view counting for products, based on clicks on title or image links
 - Added mobile stylesheet (v1) and product sorting for premium users